-Dr. Harry Wilson has been Director of the Institute for Policy and Opinion Research since 1991.
-He has overseen the evolution and expansion of the Center for Community Research into the Institute for Policy and Opinion Research.
-Wilson writes questionnaires, press releases, and reports, except for consumer confidence and real estate polls.
-He is a professor of political science at Roanoke College.
-His expertise includes American political behavior and gun control.
+Dr. Harry Wilson, currently the Senior Political Analyst for IPOR, served as Director of the Institute for Policy and Opinion Research between 1991 and 2020.
+He oversaw the evolution and expansion of the Center for Community Research into the Institute for Policy and Opinion Research.
+Wilson contributes to questionnaires and writes press releases and reports for our political surveys.
+He retired in 2021 as a professor of political science at Roanoke College whose expertise includes American political behavior and gun control.
 Wilson earned a Ph.D. from Rutgers University and a M.A. and B.A. from Penn State University.
 He is the author of The Triumph of the Gun-Rights Argument (Praeger, 2015) and Guns, Gun Control, and Elections (Rowman & Littlefield, 2007.)
-He is the senior political analyst for WDBJ-7 TV in Roanoke.
+He has served as the senior political analyst for WDBJ-7 TV in Roanoke.

 Dr. Alice Louise Kassens is the John S. Shannon Professor of Economics at Roanoke College, a senior analyst with the Institute for Policy and Opinion Research, director of the Center for Economic Freedom, and a member of the Governor’s Joint Advisory Board of Economists.
 Kassens is a past-president of the Virginia Association of Economists.
 She produces the quarterly reports on consumer sentiment, inflation expectations and real estate indexes for Virginia.
 Kassens was awarded a Franklin Grant in 2012 from the American Philosophical Society for research on clinical depression.
 In 2013, Cengage Learning awarded Kassens a "Best in Class" teaching award.
 Kassens’ book, The Intemperance Movement: Economic Adaptation to Prohibition, will be published in the summer of 2019.
 Kassens holds a bachelor’s degree in economics and history from the College of William and Mary and a doctorate in economics from North Carolina State University.
 Her areas of specialty are labor and health economics.